omar123487/alx-system_engineering-devops/0x00-shell_basics/README.md

 17-102-tree -a script that creates directories in current directories.

 18-103-commas - a script that  list files and directories separated by commas.

+19-school.mgc - a script to create a magic file.